|Date of Birth:||26 September 1972|

 After graduating in 1996, I took the role of a Software Engineer at an Auckland-based High-Technology Telephony Software company.
 Initially maintaining a Voice-mail/Fax-mail system in C, my role changed to be more project-oriented (designing, implementing, and testing software components) in the Interactive Voice Response area of the product.
 I was mostly involved with the design, implementation (in C++), and testing of the Call-flow Logic Interpreter component of the product, and related interface components.

-At the beginning of 1998, I moved from Auckland to Christchurch, but maintained my position, working from home towards completion of various software components, until the end of the year.
+At the beginning of 1998, I moved from Auckland to Christchurch, but maintained my position, working remotely towards completion of various software components, until the end of the year.

 Since the beginning of 1999, I have been working in a number of areas, including the development of a java-based Linguistics research tool for the University of Canterbury, maintaining and developing a ticket-booking system implemented in Visual Basic and C#, maintaining an Internet Proxy/Gateway product in Visual C++, and implementing a number of web-based applications.
 I have also been pursuing a number of other activities, including further study at the University of Canterbury.
 During this time my interest in Internet technology, and in particular Java, has increased, as has my interest in Machine Learning, Natural Language Processing, and Computational Linguistics, and I have spent some time developing my skills in these areas.